SAP-samples/teched2025-XP264/exercises/ex1/README.md

     Kyma Region (BTP Cockpit)--x Data Collection Workflow (namespaced): cluster diagnostic ckeck Note left of Kyma Region (BTP Cockpit): Pick a region<br/>and action<br/>of your choice.
     Note left of Admin Worklow (cluster-wide): Choose a workflow<br/>and open it<br/>with the right click.
-    Note left of Student Workflow (namespaced): Choose a workflow<br/>and open it<br/>with the right click.
-    Note left of Data Collection Workflow (namespaced): Choose a workflow<br/>and open it<br/>with the right click.

 ```